Abhishek89sh/happy-anniversary-animation/README.md

 3.Live Compilation:
 Any changes made to the SCSS file will be automatically compiled to CSS.

-Note: Ensure you have Node.js and npm installed before running the commands above.

-If you haven't installed "Live Sass Compiler" in your code editor, please install it to enable live compilation of SCSS to CSS.

-For more information on installing Node.js and npm, visit [Node.js](https://nodejs.org/en/) Downloads.

 ## Screenshots
 ![Screenshot 2023-11-14 132825](https://github.com/sreyounpann/HappyAnniversaryFlower/assets/83297826/6391701d-7f5c-4671-bde0-05726ca08085)